A Stress-Free Guide to Terminal/Concourse Hopping at Denver Airport

 Important: Do not confuse Denver’s underground train system with the Denver Airport train.

 The Jeppesen Terminal (often called the main terminal) is where you’ll find check-in counters, security checkpoints, and baggage claim.
-Everyone starts here.
-From there, the concourses are arranged in alphabetical order from west to east:
+Everything starts or ends here.

 - Concourse B: United Airlines

-- Concourse C: Southwest Airlines and other domestic carriers
+- Concourse C: Southwest Airlines and other domestic carriers (including American Airlines, Alaska Airlines)

 One helpful feature to remember is that Concourse A is the only one connected to the main terminal by a pedestrian bridge, in addition to the train system.
-This bridge offers stunning views of the airfield and mountains, and it’s a great backup option if you’re heading to or from Concourse A.
+In other words, it’s the only Concourse that you can walk to from the main terminal.

-Using the Underground Train System
+How to Use the Underground Train System

 - Look for the train icon on overhead signs throughout the airport